 What happens with games with a limited set of words, like Just One or Taboo, is that people end up accidentally memorizing the words and word associations for "tricky" words after a handful of plays.
 Codenames mitigates this issue by effectively requiring people to memorize a combinatorially large set of word associations instead of just a linear number of word associations.
 There's this issue we just discussed, which came up when we were twenty-ish games into playing Codenames and is likely to happen on a subconscious level even if people don't realize that board shapes are influencing their play, but this is relatively subtle compared to the issues that come up in other word guessing games.
 And, if anyone really cares about this issue, they can use a digital randomizer to set up their boards, although I've never personally played Codenames in a group that's serious enough about the game for anyone to care to do this.

-Thanks to Josh Bleecher Snyder, David Turner, Won Chun, Laurence Tratt, Heath Borders, Spencer Griffin, and Yossi Kreinin for comments/corrections/discusison
+Thanks to Josh Bleecher Snyder, David Turner, Won Chun, Laurence Tratt, Heath Borders, Spencer Griffin, Ian Henderson, and Yossi Kreinin for comments/corrections/discusison

 Appendix: writing the code for the post